 First thing first – obviously I’m a blogger and yes, I do make money from this blog.
 I love helping other people make money blogging and I am constantly in awe that I’m able to make a full-time income blogging.

 Having said that, I completely understand that blogging isn’t for everyone.
-But the awesome news is, blogging isn’t the only only way to make money online – not even close.
+But the awesome news is, blogging isn’t the only only way to make money online – not even close (try one of these free money hacks).
 There are tons of ways to make money without blogging, and there are hundreds of thousands of people doing it every single day.

 I’ve been doing the whole “make money online without working” thing for a while now.
 I’m a huge advocate of side hustles (and have quite a few myself) so whenever anyone asks me how to make money online without blogging, I get pretty excited.
 It’s fair to say that I geek out over this kind of stuff.

-Whether you’re looking for a side hustle that brings in a couple hundred dollars each month, a full-time work-from-home job or a way to replace your income online, it can be done (and without starting a blog!)
+Whether you’re looking for a side hustle that brings in a couple hundred dollars each month, a full-time work-from-home job, how to make money as a teenager, or a way to replace your income online, it can be done (and without starting a blog!)

 How to Make Money Online Without Blogging